ncatlab/nlab-content/pages/0/1/2/8/8210/content.md

 * {#GubserKlebanovPolyakov98} [[Steven Gubser]], [[Igor Klebanov]], [[Alexander Polyakov]], *Gauge theory correlators from non-critical string theory*, Physics Letters B **428** 105-114 (1998) &lbrack;[hep-th/9802109](http://arxiv.org/abs/hep-th/9802109), <a href="https://doi.org/10.1016/S0370-2693(98)00377-3">doi:10.1016/S0370-2693(98)00377-3</a>&rbrack;

-> Relations between gauge fields and strings present an old, fascinating and unanswered question.
+> "Relations between gauge fields and strings present an old, fascinating and unanswered question.
 The full answer to this question is of great importance for theoretical physics.
-It will provide us with a theory of quark [[confinement]] by explaining the dynamics of color-electric fluxes.
+It will provide us with a theory of quark [[confinement]] by explaining the dynamics of color-electric fluxes."

 comprehensive review: